MPI-Dortmund/facility-autobadge/README.md

     - "LIMITED" if there is an issue with the device label or
     - "DOWN" if there is an issue with the device label and additionally it has the label "CRITICAL" assigned

+The server that called by the webhook is running on https://cloud.gwdg.de/ and was setup by Thorsten Wagner.

+The ip adress is 141.5.100.114 and it listens to port 8000.